MeritCards/sync/README.md

 The server stores your user password hashed, so it already has no knowledge of your real password.
 In the client applications, you need to log into your account once to construct this individual key (which is stored locally).

-A backup can only be decrypted with this unique key.
+A backup can only be decrypted with this unique key. **Be extra sure about the consequences when resetting a user's token or password.** If you reset any of those, Merit Cards creates a new encryption key which **CANNOT DECRYPT** previous backups.

 ## Installation/setup